trey-capps/trey-capps.github.io/content/posts/spotify_reddit.md

 ```

 ### Purpose
 This is just an introduction to the functionality of this API.
 The main purpose of developing this API is to begin to move away from the Streamlit application to a more robust front end.
-This API could also further be developed to offer endpoints for CRUD operations on the database.

 ## Future Versions and Updates
 ### Automate Data Collection